3cn-ecn/nantralPlatform/docs/docs/resources.md

 ---
-title: External Documentations
+title: 😎 Resources
 sidebar_position: 8
 ---

-# Dev Documentation
+# Resources

-This page regroups all documentation about frameworks, plugins and dependencies used in nantral platform project.
+This page regroups all the resources for framework, plugin or dependency of the project.

 ## Django